Aguibou Tall: Bandiagara

 Aguibou was unpopular among many of the locals, who were either partisans of Ahmadu or Dogon who resented Toucouleur hegemony in all its forms.
 Many of his relatives considered him a traitor to the jihadist cause.
 Without a power base of his own, he remained completely dependent on the French, and was richly rewarded for his service.

 In 1900, the French government invited him to Paris along with his son Moktar and his favorite Fatimata, daughter of Boubakar Saada, Almamy of Boundou.

 In February 1903 Massina was formally integrated into the French empire, with Aguibou demoted to simply the chief of the local Futanke community.

-Personal Life
+Personal life

 Surviving portraits of Aguibou paint the picture of a complicated man.
-Many of his contemporaries considered him greedy, cruel, capricious and plaintive, and publically criticized himself for collaborating with the French.
+Many of his contemporaries considered him greedy, cruel, capricious and plaintive, and publicly criticized himself for collaborating with the French.
 At the same time, he protected many of his family from the French after the fall of Ahmadu's regime.
 He was not a religious fanatic or natural warrior, though he did have a reputation for personal bravery, and loved comfort and giving and receiving gifts.
 He was an avid collector of European furniture and other luxuries, which the French provided to him in exchange for his loyalty.

 Aguibou was awarded the Legion d'Honneur for his services to France.
 Upon his death in 1907, he was buried with French military honors.